 - Everyone is responsible for conserving animals

-In 2003, after many years of anticipation and growing a hobby, Michael Caithness along with the help of his beautiful wife Emily started the Lawnwood Snake Sanctuary.
+In 2003, after many years of anticipation and growing a hobby, Michael Caithness started Lawnwood Snake Sanctuary.

-The sanctuary started off very small with most snakes housed in a dome and a few outdoor enclosures, but after years it has grown substantially, becoming one of the top attractions in Western Cape.
+The sanctuary started off very small with most snakes housed in a dome and a few outdoor enclosures, but after many years it has grown substantially, becoming one of the top attractions in Western Cape.

 Today the park has 8 full time staff members sharing their knowledge and ensuring the pristine upkeep of all the resident animals on the 20 hectare forest sanctuary.